 Just before you arrive at Rum Point Club, you will find this north-facing public beach.
 A rustic white sandy beach interspersed with rocky areas, Cayman Kai Public Beach has a cabana, simple restroom facilities and a small car park.

 This secluded and exclusive enclave of pristine beaches and holiday homes is one of the most sought after locations in Grand Cayman.
-Be sure to bring your mask and snorkel as the snorkeling here is excellent!
+Be sure to bring your mask and snorkel, as the snorkelling here is excellent!